What is Japanese encephalitis?

 How do people get JE?

-JE is caused by a virus spread by mosquitoes.
-The virus infects animals such as pigs and birds.
-If a mosquito bites an infected animal and then bites a human, the person can become infected with the virus.
-After the person is infected, the virus invades parts of the central nervous system, including the brain and spinal cord, and symptoms then occur.
+JE is caused by a virus spread by mosquitos.
+The virus first infects animals such as pigs and birds.
+When a mosquito bites an infected animal and then bites a human, the person can become infected with the JE virus.
+People do not transmit the disease to each other.

 Who is at risk for JE?

-Countries with JE risk include those in Asia and parts of the Western Pacific Region, from Pakistan and India through China and Japan and south to Papua New Guinea and the islands of the Torres Strait in Australia.
+More than four billion people live in parts of Asia that are at risk for JE.
+The endemic region includes Southeast Asia and parts of the Western Pacific, from India and Bangladesh through China and Japan and south to Papua New Guinea and the islands of the Torres Strait in Australia.

 What are the symptoms of JE?